SenthuranSivananthan/azure-training/101-SingleVM-With-PublicIP/README.md

 2. Harden the NSG rule(s) such that it will allow SSH access only from your IP addresses.

 3. Public IP is setup as dynamic.
 What happens when the VM is deallocated?
-What do you need to do to make the public IP is predictable?
+How can the public IP be more predictable?